scott-griffiths/bitstring/doc/reading.rst

 In this example the ``bits`` token will consist of everything left after the first two tokens are read, and could be empty.

-It is an error to use more than one stretchy token, or to use a ``ue`` or ``se`` token after a stretchy token (the reason you can't use exponential-Golomb codes after a stretchy token is that the codes can only be read forwards; that is you can't ask "if this code ends here, where did it begin?" as there could be many possible answers).
+It is an error to use more than one stretchy token, or to use a ``ue``, ``se``, ``uie`` or ``se`` token after a stretchy token (the reason you can't use exponential-Golomb codes after a stretchy token is that the codes can only be read forwards; that is you can't ask "if this code ends here, where did it begin?" as there could be many possible answers).

 Peeking
 ^^^^^^^^